rhtsid18-dev/eslint-documentation/README.md

 - These ^ issues can automatically be handled by ESLint if it is confirgured to address these issues.
 - We can and should run ESLint as part of our CI ( Continous Integration ) Pipeline.

+## Why do we need VSCode extension for ESLint in addition to installing ESLint npm package in your dev dependencies ?

+- Its mainly to show you the ESLint results of your code in the file as you work so that you don’t need to use the ESLint CLI to see linting results.

 ## What is the difference between ESLint and Prettier ?

 - Eslint is a linter.